Textualize/textual/docs/index.md

   - navigation
 ---

+!!! tip inline end

+    See the navigation links in the header or side-bar.

+    Click :octicons-three-bars-16: (top left) on mobile.

 # Welcome

 Welcome to the [Textual](https://github.com/Textualize/textual) framework documentation.

-!!! tip

-    See the navigation links in the header or side-bars.
-Click the :octicons-three-bars-16: button (top left) on mobile.

 [Get started](./getting_started.md){ .md-button .md-button--primary } or go straight to the [Tutorial](./tutorial.md)